RLeDEV/task_management/README.md

 - AWS S3

 ## Installation Instructions
-Download the repository and use `npm install` to install all the related modules.
+Download the repository and use `npm install` to install all the related modules.<br/>
 Please fill the .ENV file with your database & AWS S3 configuration

 ## How does it work